-In fact, the state of Sikkim is the first state in India to have transformed into completely organic.
+In fact, the state of Sikkim is the first state in India to have transformed into a completely organic state.
 It may be considered as one of the cleanest states in India.

 The Rimbi orange garden provides a tranquil place amidst organic farming.
-It also helps us with some effective time with nature on the banks of the free-flowing Rimbi river.
+It also helps us in spending some effective time with nature on the banks of the free-flowing Rimbi river.

 3. Khecheopalri Lake- sacred lake in Pelling to Yuksom Highway

-After that, we proceeded more towards West Sikkim to one of the most famous destinations in West Sikkim known as Khecheopalri lake.
+After that, we proceeded towards further routes in West Sikkim to one of the most famous destinations in Pelling to Yuksom route, known as Khecheopalri lake.

 Khecheopalri lake is situated in the village with the same name at an altitude of 1700 meters above sea level.
 It is a sacred lake for the Sikkimese people.

-The Khecheopalri lake forms the pilgrimage site of the most important pilgrimage tour for the Sikkimese people.
+The Khecheopalri lake forms the pilgrimage site for the Sikkimese people.
 It consists of Yuksom, Dubdi Monastery, Pemayangtse monastery, Rabdentse ruins, the Sanga Choeling Monastery and Tashiding.